Facebook

 PowerWorks 60V Backpack Blower

-Best Battery Backpack Leaf Blower
+Best Battery-Powered Blower

-Looking out for the environment?
+Do you care for the environment?
 You may want to opt for a battery-powered leaf blower over gas.
 If so, this is a great option.

-It comes with a 60 volt 5Ah lithium-ion battery that works for 27 minutes on the highest power setting and even longer on lower power settings.
+It comes with a 60-volt 5Ah lithium-ion battery that works for 27 minutes on the highest power setting and even longer on lower power settings.

 What We Like

-Brushless Motor
+Durable Brushless Motor

-Turbo Boost
+Turbo Boost Clears Heavy Debris

 Blast away even the most stubborn leaves and grass with the handy turbo boost.
 This shoots out 540 CFM at 140 MPH to help you clear the way quickly and efficiently.